01/24/2025 - Articles

 Where do we go from here?

-The Federal Ministry of Labor (BMAS) passed the draft law on to associations in April 2023 without involving the other ministries for departmental coordination.
-Apparently, the aim is to ease the pressure of time and expectations for the time being.
-The intention is to give employers' associations and unions the opportunity to discuss the issue in peace.
-A revised bill will then possibly be presented at the end of the year or in early 2024.
-It is therefore entirely possible that changes will be made to the current plans before the law comes into force.
+In April 2023, the Federal Ministry of Labor (BMAS) passed the draft law on to associations without involving the other ministries in the interdepartmental coordination.
+The aim is apparently to reduce the pressure of time and expectation for the time being.
+The intention is to give the employers' associations and trade unions the opportunity to discuss the issue in peace.
+A revised draft law should then be presented at the end of 2023 or the beginning of 2024 as planned.
+Further consultations were held within the federal government after the draft bill amending the Working Hours Act.
+However, no agreement has yet been reached with the social partners.
+Therefore, the legal implementation of electronic time tracking has not yet been completed and it is quite possible that changes will be made to the current plans before the law comes into force.

 Why digital working time recording?